-In immunotherapy, a person’s own immune system is influenced by medication.
+With immunotherapy, a person’s own immune system is influenced by medication.
 Immunotherapy can be used as a treatment for cancer and allergies.
 In case of cancer, drugs are administered that stimulate the immune response against the cancer cells.
 If immunotherapy is used for allergies, such as hay fever, the immune system must be inhibited.

 In the treatment of cancer, the cells that are to stimulate the immune cells (T cells) are removed from the body.
 Outside the body these cells are trained and then placed back into the body.
 Thus, the immune system will be reinforced and it defeats the cancer cells.
 So the body can do it by itself, but needs a boost.
-Immunotherapy is successful especially for cancers where no other therapy has shown good results.
+Immunotherapy is especially successful for cancers where no other therapy has shown good results.
 Another major advantage is that there are no significant side effects, which are often the case in other therapies.

 Examples of allergies for which immunotherapy may be used are:

 - House dust mite allergy.